 - Xiao Er Tui Na Massage (Pediatric massage)

-Chinese Massage therapists may use a variety of techniques: press, knuckle-roll, squeeze, knead, rub, dig, drag, pluck, tweak, hammer, push, stretch, vibrate, and knock, including the use of the bare feet to apply the massage.
+Chinese Massage therapists may use a variety of techniques: press, knuckle-roll, squeeze, knead, rub, dig, drag, pluck, tweak, hammer, push, pull, stretch, vibrate, and knock, including the use of the bare feet to apply the massage.

 Generally, before a session, the therapist will inquire about the patient’s (medical) history, his or her complaints, living environment and life style, being part of the TCM diagnostics protocol (visual inspection, listening and smelling, inquiries and palpation).